nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Here is a quick start on how to use Socius on your computer.

-1. Install [*Java 11*](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html) on your computer.
+1. Ensure you have [*Java 11*](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html) installed on your computer.

 2. Download the latest `Socius.jar` from [here](https://github.com/AY2122S1-CS2103T-W08-4/tp/releases).